OpenGPT-Project/OpenGPT-1/README.md

 ## Examples

-Here are some examples on how GPTX-1.1 is the more better.

 | Model | Prompt | Output | Tokens
 | ---------- | -------- | -------- | ------
 | OpenGPT-1.0 | School | School talk contribs reassess c class well written and sourced but | 10